 Originally, the late Al Chaffee and the core of original Ambassadors dubbed it the ‘Kingdom Club,’ with the primary purpose of the fledgling organization to discuss business and assist in a service function to the community.
-The first recorded president was Al Chaffee and subsequent leaders have included Jim Gill (‘84), Kathy Jones (‘86 & ‘87), Chuck Roy (‘89), Chris Vickery (‘90), Alan Cardenas (‘91), Tom Lehman (‘92), Kevin Wood (‘94), Sarah Good (‘96-’97), David Preaus (‘01), Bonnie Smith-Allen (‘02-’04), Jordan Jocelyn and current president Josie Hedderman, to name a few.
+The first recorded president was Al Chaffee and subsequent leaders have included Jim Gill (‘84), Kathy Jones (‘86 & ‘87), Chuck Roy (‘89), Chris Vickery (‘90), Alan Cardenas (‘91), Tom Lehman (‘92), Kevin Wood (‘94), Sarah Good (‘96-’97), David Preaus (‘01), Bonnie Smith-Allen (‘02-’04), Jordan Jocelyn, Josie Hedderman (10-12) and our current President, Kathy Christina, to name a few.

-The mission of the organization, now called the Breckenridge Resort Chamber Ambassadors, has been refined over the years.
-The Ambassador Responsibility Statement reads: The organization shall assist the BRC in its objectives to welcome new members, assist in regular retention calls, recognize substantial accomplishments within the community, be the official host to large groups visiting Breckenridge and assist in obtaining new members during the membership drives.
+The mission of the organization, now called the Breckenridge Ambassadors, has been refined over the years.
+The Ambassador Responsibility Statement reads: The organization shall assist the BRC in its objectives to welcome businesses, assist in regular business visits, recognize substantial accomplishments within the community, be the official host to large groups visiting Breckenridge and assist in obtaining new members during the membership drives.

-Ambassadors are BRC members and leaders in the business community, committed to giving back to the community through their service work.
-Ambassadors, like other BRC members, run the gamut of business sectors, coming from retail, service, restaurants, as well as the resort business.
+Ambassadors are owners or employees or Breckenridge Businesses and leaders in the business community, committed to giving back to the community through their service work.
+Ambassadors run the gamut of business sectors, coming from retail, service, restaurants, as well as the resort business.
 Their desire to have Breckenridge continue as a thriving business community and the BRC as a viable, interactive group that serves its members unites this group.

 For a list of current Ambassadors, or if you are interested in becoming an Ambassador, contact Ambassador President.

-To qualify as an Ambassador, you must be a BRC member or employee of a member and have maintained residency in the county for at least 2 years.
+To qualify as an Ambassador, you must have maintained residency in the county for at least 2 years.

 Active Ambassador have the following duties:

-- Represent the Ambassadors at one BRC board meeting per year.
+- Represent the Ambassadors at one GoBreck board meeting per year.

-- Work Retention Blitz: Make retention calls (courtesy visits on behalf of the BRC) 4 times a year, requiring 2 to 3 hours each time.
-Retention calls are the primary function of the Ambassadors and serve to remind members of membership benefits, happenings at the BRC and give members an opportunity to provide suggestions and recommendations on how the BRC can better serve them.
+- Work Retention Blitz: Make retention calls (courtesy visits on behalf of GoBreck) 4 times a year, requiring 2 to 3 hours each time.
+Retention calls are the primary function of the Ambassadors and serve to remind members of membership benefits, happenings at the BRC and give members an opportunity to provide suggestions and recommendations on how GoBreck can better serve them.

 - Volunteer for events.
 The Ambassadors have selected seven town events at which they volunteer.
 As an Ambassador, you must volunteer for 3 out of the seven events.

-- Promote the BRC members whenever the opportunity presents itself.
+- Promote the Breckenridge Businesses whenever the opportunity presents itself.

 - Conduct yourself professionally whenever you are representing the Ambassadors.